 Subsection (e) prohibits Tractor Operations in those areas designated for Cable Yarding, except for certain activities when explained and justified.
 The amendments to 14 CCR §§ 914.2(f)(5), 934.2(f)(5), and 954.2(f)(5) render these prohibitions obsolete and the purpose of their removal within this subsection is to support those revisions and are necessary to clarify these revised prohibitions and conditions.

-Amend §§ 914.6(b), 934.6(b), and 954.6(b)
+Amend §§ 914.6(a), 934.6(a), and 954.6(a) (formerly un-lettered preamble)